-Which?
 Best Buy cordless phones

 How we uncover the best cordless phones

 Every phone we review goes through a rigorous assessment in which our experts perform over 85 different checks and measurements.
-This enables us to directly compare hundreds of different models and to tell you just what you need to know about your next phone.
+This enables us to directly compare hundreds of different models and to tell you just what you need to know about your next cordless phone purchase.

 - Call quality We make a series of calls with each phone and assess how clear the call quality is at both ends of the line.